solomonogunyeye/Walmart-sales-dataset/README.md

 # Insights
 1. Electronics shows highest revenue volatility, likely due to price disparity between products.
 2. Groceries, beauty products and sports products have consistent sales but smaller margins per unit.
-   Note: the standard deviation is plotted against the average revenue, not to be mistaken with the Total revenue.
+   NOTE: the standard deviation is plotted against the average revenue, not to be mistaken with the Total revenue.

 # Payment method analysis